yara-vsk/FaultTracker_API/readme.md

 ## General info
 * Users can registration and authentication;
+* Users can create "project";
-* Users can create "fault" (upload images and description) via HTTP request;
+* Users can create project "faults"  (upload images and description) assigned to created project via HTTP request;
 * Users can list, update and delete their "fault";
 * Users can get report on email with all "fault";
 * Users can get "fault's" image;